BackSicilian Circle Dances

 Third Prize in the Dance Search '86 Competition.

-John Wood is the only person who managed to get two dances into the “top twelve” which were tried out (anonymously) on the night of the Dance Search competition.
+John Wood is the only person who managed to get two dances into the “top twelve” which were tried out (anonymously) on the evening of the Dance Search competition.
 The other one is My Lady Dark Eyes

 Spanish Dance